Sashwath07/Hydra_game/README.md

  - Rank students based on overall score
  - Rank students based on average score???
  - Generate report
+ - Retrive all these information from the database

 **Social**
 - Assignment creation

+**Login**
+- Create account & login
+- Retrieve and save information into database